RehanSaeed/rehansaeed.github.io/content/posts/2018/optimally-configuring-asp-net-core-httpclientfactory/index.md

 Finally, we can get down to configuring our `HttpClient` itself.
 The `AddHttpClient` method starts by binding the `TClientOptions` type to a configuration section in `appsettings.json`. `TClientOptions` is a derived type of `HttpClientOptions` which just contains a base address and time-out value.
 I'll come back to `CorrelationIdDelegatingHandler` and `UserAgentDelegatingHandler` in a moment.

 We set the `HttpClientHandler` to be `DefaultHttpClientHandler`.
-This type just enables GZIP and Deflate compression.
-[Brotli support](https://github.com/dotnet/corefx/pull/29729) is being added soon, so watch out for that.
+This type just enables Brotli, GZIP and Deflate compression.
 Finally, we add the retry and circuit breaker policies to the `HttpClient`.

 ```cs
 public static class ServiceCollectionExtensions